-- 8.1 A period of consultation has taken place with the Statutory Consultees, and other organisations as follows:
+- 8.1 Consultation has taken place with the following persons and bodies:

 - The Chief Constable, Leicestershire Constabulary;

 - Leicestershire & Rutland Safeguarding Partnership;

 - The Gambling Commission;

 - HM Revenue & Customs;

-- Leicestershire Fire & Rescue Service:
+- Leicestershire Fire & Rescue Service;

 - The Planning Authority;

 - Environmental Health;

 - Community Safety;

 - Hinckley & Bosworth Borough Council elected Members;

 - Parish and Town Councils;

 - Hinckley BID;

-- Association of British Bookmakers;
+- · Association of British Bookmakers;

 - Existing licensees;

 - Gam Care & Gamblers Anonymous

 - Gamble Aware

 - 8.2 Hinckley BID thanked the Council for sharing the comprehensive policy with them and commented that the policy was appropriate.

 - 8.3 Gamcare were unable to make comment on the specific policy but they did respond providing generic advice, sent leaflets and posters and directed officers to a number of publications.

 - 8.4 Gamble Aware work in partnership with the Gambling Commission and the Responsible Gambling Strategy Board.
-Although resource constraints meant
+Although resource constraints meant that they were unable to offer specific feedback on the policy they fully support the work of all local authorities.

-- that they were unable to offer specific feedback on the policy they fully support the work of all local authorities. - 8.5 The Parish Councils thanked the Borough Council for notice of the review and gave their support with no additional comments to be added to the policy.
+8.5 The Town and Parish Councils thanked the Borough Council for notice of the review and gave their support with no additional comments to be added to the policy.